-- At this point, Disability Services will consider the student’s request, all documentation, input from faculty, and make a determination on the student’s request.
+- At this point, Accessibility Services will consider the student’s request, all documentation, input from faculty, and make a determination on the student’s request.

 - Unless designated in writing by the faculty, the student is responsible for any material covered or work done in or outside of class during the disability-necessitated absences AND must adhere to all scheduled deadlines for class assignments and tests.